katia-energizer/tutorial_regular_expressions_search/tutorial.md

 type: tutorial
 layout: tutorial
 title:  "Searching with Regular Expressions"
-description: "This tutorial demonstrates how to use regular expressions for searching in a text. "
+description: "This tutorial demonstrates how to write patterns with regular expressions and use these patterns for searching in a text."
 authors: Andrey Vityuk
 date: 2021-02-02
 showAuthorInfo: false
 ---

-This tutorial demonstrates how to write patterns with regular expressions and use these patterns for searching in a text.

 To get started, you need to create an application [using Intellij IDEA](https://kotlinlang.org/docs/tutorials/jvm-get-started.html) or another IDE with the Kotlin Programming Language support.